 What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 That’s right — the cleaning.
-Pool sanitization keeps the water clear and prevents the transmission of infectious diseases.
+Pool sanitization keeps the water clear and prevents the transmission of contaminants and infectious diseases.

-How does it work?
+How does this pool equipment work?
 It’s pretty fascinating.
 Let’s take a look.

 What Is A Pool Salt Cell?